fengweijp/anywhichway/README.md

 Writes of objects that do not contain nested objects or that contain only nested objects of classes that are not registered with schema are atomic and done before indexing.
 This is somewhat transactional; however, if there is a failure, indexes may be incomplete.

-Writes of objects that contain nested objects that are registered as schema are not currently atomic, each obect is a separate atomic write.
+Writes of objects that contain nested objects that are registered as schema are not currently atomic.
+Each obect is a separate atomic write.
+If the system fails between these writes, then there could be an inconsistent state and definitely an incomplete index.

 All objects are written prior to indexing.
 Currently schema must be registered every time a database is started using the `register(ctor,name=ctor.name,schema=ctor.schema)` method on the database.
-Passing `true` in as the value for `schema` will force indexing, but no validation will be done on the instances of `ctor`.
+Passing `true` as the value for `schema` will force indexing, but no validation will be done on the instances of `ctor`.

-The above being said, a base design for transactional capability has been envisioned and the capability is possible.
+The above being said, a base design for full transactional capability has been envisioned and the capability is possible.

 # Extending AnyWhichWay

 ## Predicates

-New predicates, e.g. `gt`, `gte`, can be added using the `tests` property on the `options` object when starting a database.
+Predicates, e.g. `gt`, `gte`, can be added using the `tests` property on the `options` object when starting a database.

 Predicates added this way become usable both in Query patterns and pipelinable query commands.